 #2.
 Open yourself up on multiple channels

 It’s great to have brilliant customer service agents available on the phone.
 But not every customer query warrants a phone call.
 Not only is this a waste of customers’ time, but it’s also going to be a waste of your time and resources dealing with every single query that comes through the door.
 In a world of social media and a plethora of communication methods, the phone should be just one tool in your arsenal.
 Live chat, email, WhatsApp outreach, discussion forums, Twitter, and plenty more options are available.
+One of the most basic channels that companies overlook is telephone lines.
+With a bit of research, you can find the best phone answering services that will suit your needs and keep your customer satisfied.

 This additionally opens up opportunities for incorporating tools like chatbots where necessary to help speed up response times and lessen the workload you face — as well as making it easier to point customers toward online video tutorials, help pages, and the like.
 The channels you’ll want to be accessible on may vary depending on your industry.
 However, the idea that you should do your best to let customers reach you in the way that’s most convenient to them is important regardless of what it is that you’re selling.